 Market and exhibition

-(The unassuming front entrance in warmer times)
+(The unassuming front entrance to the complex)

 Vienna’s Wiener Stadtgärten department runs the Hirschstetten gardens with much love.
 This botanical (and zoological) delight lives on the far side of the Danube in the city’s 22nd district.